auctus-team/pycapacity/paper/paper.md

 # Summary

 This paper presents a Python package called `pycapacity`, which provides a set of tools for evaluating task space physical ability metrics for humans and robots, based on polytopes and ellipsoids.
 The aim of `pycapacity` is to provide a set of efficient tools for their evaluation in an easy to use framework that can be easily integrated with standard robotics and biomechanics libraries.
-The package implements several state of the art algorithms for polytope evaluation that bring many of the polytope metrics to the few milliseconds evaluation time, making it possible to use them in online and interactive applications.
+The package implements several state of the art algorithœ for polytope evaluation that bring many of the polytope metrics to the few milliseconds evaluation time, making it possible to use them in online and interactive applications.

 The package can be easily interfaced with standard libraries for robotic manipulator rigid body simulation such as `robotic-toolbox` [@corke2021not] or `pinocchio` [@carpentier2019pinocchio], as well as human musculoskeletal model biomechanics softwares `opensim` [@delp2007opensim] and `biorbd` [@michaudBiorbd2021].
 The package can also be used with the Robot Operating System (`ROS`) [@quigley2009ros].